rest-for-physics/framework/doc/tutorials/Installation of REST.md

 **Note:** you will need to provide the rights to install packages on your system, you will be prompted for a password.

+## Quick ROOT, Geant4 and Garfield installation

+If you installed all the required software in the previous step, and if you are feeling lucky, you can try to launch the following three scripts to install ROOT, Garfield++ and Geant4.
+These script will always install the recommended version to be used with REST.

+\code
+./installROOT.sh
+source $HOME/apps/root_v5.34.32/install/bin/thisroot.sh
+./installGarfield.sh
+./installGeant4.sh
+\endcode

+If you succeed to execute these scripts without any error, you will end up with the installation of ROOT, Garfield, and Geant4 under your $HOME/apps.

+You should add the following lines to your $HOME/.bashrc file,

+\code

+source /programas/root34.32/root/bin/thisroot.sh

+export GARFIELD_HOME=$HOME/apps/garfield
+export HEED_DATABASE=$GARFIELD_HOME/Heed/heed++/database
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$GARFIELD_HOME/lib

+source $HOME/apps/geant4_10_02_p02-install/bin/geant4.sh

+\endcode

+then re-launch your terminal.
+You can directly proceed to the compilation and installation of REST, described in the section "Building and installing REST".

 ### Install ROOT

 The installation of ROOT 5.34/32 with GDML support (and gcc compiler version 4.8) is the recommended setup to be used with REST.